constantino10598/bdd-framework/README.md

 ## Writing Code

 After cloning the repo, run `mvn install` from your project directory.
 Then, you can start the tests locally by running `mvn clean test`.

-After starting the test with `mvn test`, you can edit any files in the `src` folder.
+After starting the test with `mvn test`, you can edit any files in the `src` folder with your Eclipse or other editors.

-## Customizing Template
+## Project Structure

-### Babel
+### Runner
-You can write modern ES6+ JavaScript and Babel will transpile it to a version of JavaScript that you want your project to support.
-The targeted browsers are set in the `.babelrc` file and the default currently targets all browsers with total usage over "0.25%" but excludes IE11 and Opera Mini.
+This is the main Cucumber runner and contains most of the configurations for the tests like report config, screenshot and step (glue code) locations, and test coverage tags.

   ```
-  "browsers": [
-    ">0.25%",
-    "not ie 11",
-    "not op_mini all"
-  ]
+  retryCount = 3,
+        detailedReport = true,
+        detailedAggregatedReport = true,
+        overviewReport = true,
+        coverageReport = true,
+        jsonUsageReport = "target/cucumber-usage.json",
+        usageReport = true,
+        excludeCoverageTags = {"@flaky"},
+        includeCoverageTags = {"@passed"},
+        outputFolder = "target",
+        customTemplatesPath = "src/test/resources/templates",
+		screenShotLocation = "./screenshots/cucumber/",
+		screenShotSize = "1000px",
+		consolidatedReport = true,
+		consolidatedReportConfig = 	"src/test/resources/consolidated/consolidated_batch.json"
   ```

+### Features
+Cucumber feature files are test specification written in human readable language.
+But behind each step are Java glue codes that binds the test cases to the Java backend services that interacts with the system tested

+### Features
+Steps are the glue codes that bind the steps in the Cucumber feature specification to the Java backend services.
+Note that Cucumber Eclipse plugin must be installed before editing in Eclipse

+### Pages
+Web page models that contains the element, and methods to be used

-### Webpack
+### Util
-If you want to customize your build, such as adding a new webpack loader or plugin (i.e. for loading CSS or fonts), you can modify the `webpack/base.js` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json'.

-## Deploying Code
+Contains tools and common methods used by the framework

+## Filtering Tests to Run
 After you run the `npm run build` command, your code will be built into a single bundle located at `dist/bundle.min.js` along with any other assets you project depended.